On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Gated Probabilities

-and $A_{kl}$ is the probability for the gate where summing in can occur.
-We call the method of calculating gated probabilities via equation 55 the \textit{partitioned gamma formalism} (PGF)\footnote{We avoid calculating the multiplicity expansion for the gated probabilities due to the complexity of the expression}.
-The question of course now is how well do 180 degree coincidence corrections work to fix the summing effects present in the gated probabilities?
+and $A_{kl}$ is the probability for the gate where summing-in can occur.
+This method of calculating gated probabilities via equation 55 is the \textit{partitioned matrix formalism} (PMF)\footnote{We avoid calculating the multiplicity expansion for the gated probabilities due to the complexity of the expression}.
+Using this formalism, the form of the 180-degree gated coincidences can be given.